DICOM Web Viewer: Smarter Imaging Anywhere

 • Regulatory compliance: Verify that the platform meets data protection standards, such as HIPAA or GDPR, and, if used for clinical work, holds the appropriate approvals for diagnostic use.

 • Workflow integration: Seamless connectivity with PACS, RIS, and EHR systems is essential.
-Features like single sign-on, structured reporting, and automated uploads help streamline daily tasks.
+Features such as single sign-on, structured reporting, and automated uploads streamline daily tasks.

 • Collaboration and sharing: Look for secure sharing options, annotation tools, and multi-user access to support second opinions, team reviews, or educational use.